line-em/book-blog-ts/src/content/books/2021/01_PrideandPrejudice.md

 ---
-title: 'Pride and Prejudice'
+title: "Pride and Prejudice"
-author: 'Jane Austen'
+author: "Jane Austen"
 year: 2021
-month: 'January'
+month: "January"
 score: 5
-image: './images/books21/prideandprejudice.jpg'
+image: "./images/books21/prideandprejudice.jpg"
-genre: ['Romance', 'Historical Fiction', 'Humor']
+genre: ["Romance", "Historical Fiction", "Humor"]
 ---

 Read it alongside the audiobook by Rosamund Park.
 Favorite Scenes - when they see each other again in Darcy's home.
 The ending was surely sweet too, describing how their future looked like.